 Federal Work-Study Program

-- Student works on-campus and are paid as work is completed at federal minimum wage.
+- Students work on-campus and are paid as work is completed.